 1/4 to 1/2 teaspoon crushed red pepper flakes, depending on how spicy you want the sauce

 1/3 cup kalamata olives

-1 14.5 ounce can diced tomatoes
+1 (14-ounce) can diced tomatoes

-2Turn down the heat to medium and add the onions, saute until transparent (you may need to add a little more olive oil if the pan is dry).
-Add the garlic and red pepper flakes then saute for 30 seconds (be careful the garlic does not burn).
-Next, add the lemon and orange zest, olives and can of diced tomatoes.
-Use a wooden spoon or similar to scrape the bottom of the pan.
+2Turn down the heat to medium, add the onions and cook until softened (add a little more olive oil if the pan is dry).
+Stir in the garlic and red pepper flakes then cook for 30 seconds.
+Stir in the lemon and orange zest, olives and the can of diced tomatoes with juices.

 3Use a wooden spoon to scrape up any pieces of fish stuck to the bottom of the pan.
 Bring to a simmer then cook for 5 minutes.
 Stir in the herbs, taste then season with additional salt or pepper if needed.